Flowr-es/node-polly-tts/README.md

 polly-tts is a module that uses amazon polly for providing text to speech using the aws</td>

 ## Notice
-As it uses EcmasScript 2015 code it will probably not work with older Node Versions For more information see http://docs.aws.amazon.com/polly/latest/dg/how-text-to-speech-works.html
+As it uses EcmasScript 2015 code it will probably not work with older Node Versions.
+For more information regarding polly see http://docs.aws.amazon.com/polly/latest/dg/how-text-to-speech-works.html

 ## Roadmap
 SynthesizeSpeech: